-Thinking Beyond A Single Area—see 2 Million Bullets and John’s New Book Beyond One Day
+Thinking Beyond A Single Area—see Hunting Awareness and John’s New Book Beyond One Day

 Perhap our greatest achievement with Camp Compass has been the refinement of a successful system of development based on Outdoor Learning Experiences which can be spread to other communities.
 This unique premise for saving otherwise lost generations of children does work and the time is now for Camp Compass to help hundreds, even thousands more.
 The next critical step is, as always, getting adequate funding.

 The regional growth, and indeed the survival of Camp Compass points to the willingness of local individuals to participate.
 Without the voluntary involvement of local sportsmen, the best laid plans of any such program would not succeed.
 It’s been noted that most committed outdoorsmen, for various reasons, are generous by nature and seem readily disposed to share their hard-won skills.